+1 Introduction

-1. Introduction.
-The valued constraint satisfaction problem (VCSP) is a general framework for problems that involve finding an assignment of values to a set of variables, where the assignment must satisfy certain feasibility conditions and optimize a certain objective function.
-The VCSP includes as a special case the (purely decision) constraint satisfaction problem (CSP) [38] as well as the (purely optimization) minimum constraint satisfaction problem (Min-CSP); see [34] for a recent survey.
+The valued constraint satisfaction problem (VCSP) is a general framework for problems that involve finding an assignment of values to a set of variables, where the assignment must satisfy certain feasibility conditions and optimise a certain objective function.
+The VCSP includes as a special case the (purely decision) constraint satisfaction problem (CSP) [38] as well as the (purely optimisation) minimum constraint satisfaction problem (Min-CSP), see [34] for a recent survey.

 Different subproblems of the VCSP can be obtained by restricting, in various ways, the set of cost functions that can be used to express the constraints.
 Such a set of cost functions is generally called a valued constraint language [16, 34].
-For any such valued constraint language Γ there is a corresponding problem VCSP(Γ), and it has been shown that the computational complexity of VCSP(Γ) is determined by certain algebraic properties of the set Γ known as fractional polymorphisms [16].
-The classical CSP [20] is a special case of the VCSP in which all cost functions are relations.
-If a valued constraint language Γ contains only relations, then we call Γ a constraint language.
+For any such valued constraint language Γ there is a corresponding problem VCSP(Γ), and it has been shown that the computational

-^{}Received by the editors August 5, 2016; accepted for publication (in revised form) July 24, 2017; published electronically October 3, 2017.
-An extended abstract of part of this work appeared in the Proceedings of the 29th AAAI Conference on Artificial Intelligence (AAAI'15) [17].
+^{}An extended abstract of part of this work appeared in the Proceedings of the 29th AAAI Conference on Artificial Intelligence (AAAI'15) [17].
 Part of this work appeared in a technical report [40] and in the fifth author's doctoral thesis [41].
+David Cohen, Martin Cooper, Peter Jeavons, and Stanislav Živný were supported by EPSRC grant EP/L021226/1.
+Stanislav Živný was supported by a Royal Society University Research Fellowship.
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 714532).
 The paper reflects only the authors' views and not the views of the ERC or the European Commission.
 The European Union is not liable for any use that may be made of the information contained therein.